 Regional and Inclusive

 MA plans are regional and sometimes only usable in your zip code.
 The plans are most often all inclusive (some are not, but we will touch on that a little later on).
 The plans offer you most of the benefits you would get by going the traditional route, but there are also extras offered such as dental and vision which is not offered on traditional plans.
 Let’s break it down a little further.

 Medicare Advantage Plan Explained

 Say you are a 65-year-old man readying for retirement.
 Overwhelmed and inundated with calls and mailers advertising all the services offered to people entering the autumn years.

-After sitting down with an insurance salesman, they give you the benefits, facts and choices for insurance coverage which are:
+After sitting down with an insurance sales agent, they give you the benefits, facts and choices for insurance coverage, which are:

 – Traditional insurance with Parts A (hospital coverage) and Parts B (health insurance) (part B is also optional) – A prescription drug plan (optional) – MA plans with or without drug coverage (also called Part C) – Supplemental Insurance

 The only insurance you are required to have if you’re planning on drawing your SSA check is part A and that is free.

 After considering the options and benefits -and calling your doctor to make sure they accept the insurance- you enroll in an Advantage plan understanding that if you wish you can get off the plan only at certain times of the year when an enrollment period is available.